Most small and medium-sized businesses use trucks to transport their products to their final destination once the goods have been imported.

 - Can 3PLs help you decrease business risk?

-By delegating your company’s logistics, you can reduce employee security concerns as well as the financial burden of building and operating comprehensive logistics infrastructure.
+By delegating your company’s logistics, you can reduce employee security concerns as well as the financial burden of building and operating a comprehensive logistics infrastructure.

 - Is Freightos.com a 3PL?